ethan-l-chen-24/Sudoku-Solver/creator/README.md

 The creator directory holds all the modules used by the create mode of our Sudoku program.

+## Files

-`creator.c` - the module that handles the creation of sudoku boards `creator.h` - the header file describing the module functions `Makefile` - creates the creator.a file to store the object files
+* `creator.c` - the module that handles the creation of sudoku boards
+* `creator.h` - the header file describing the module functions
+* `Makefile` - creates the creator.a file to store the object files

 ## Assumptions